jednano/gitlike-cli/README.md

     -V, --version  output version information
 ```

-You can output help or version information from code by calling the respective
-`.help(die)` or `.version(die)` methods.
-The `die` argument, if true, will
-simply call `process.exit()` for you.
+You can output help or version information from code by calling the respective `.help(die)` or `.version(die)` methods.
+The `die` argument, if `true`, will simply call `process.exit()` for you.

 ## Usage

-Providing usage information gives the CLI more information about how your
-program can be used.
+Providing usage information gives the CLI more information about how your program can be used.

 ```js
 program.usage('foo <bar>');
 ```

-This tells the CLI that your command is named `foo` and requires a single
-argument, named `<bar>`.
-The chevrons around `bar` designate `<bar>` as a
-required argument.
-If `<bar>` is not provided, the help information will
+This tells the CLI that your command is named `foo` and requires a single argument, named `<bar>`.
+The chevrons around `bar` designate `<bar>` as a required argument.
+If `<bar>` is not provided, the help information will automatically display.
-automatically display.

-Calling the usage method without any arguments will display the generated
+Calling the usage method without any arguments will display the generated usage information.
-usage information.

 ```js
 program.usage('foo <bar>').usage();